Juana la Macarrona: Later years in flamenco

 When she was seventy-five, she gave a newspaper interview in Sevilla.
 She lamented the decline of flamenco.
 "Ni en los cafés nos quieren ya, cuando hemos sío siempre las reinas der mundo.
 Pero to lo acaba er tiempo."

 La Macarrona had taught "droves" of younger dancers.
 Among them was Teresita España, who she considered turned out the best.
 Also her student was Florencia Pérez Padilla, the Rosario of the performing pair "Rosario and Antonio".

-She is "appraised by many as the greatest female flamenco dancer of all times.
-Others claim she was the greatest of her epoch."
+Concurso de Cante Jondo

+In 1922 Juana appeared at the Concurso de Cante Jondo held in Granada.
+This event, promoted by composer Manuel de Falla and poet Federico García Lorca, was chiefly a contest for amateur flamenco artists, but it also attracted veteran performers.
+Honored as a judge for the contest, in that role La Macarrona joined three other stars of flamenco, the cantaores Antonio Chacón and Manuel Torre, and the cantaora La Niña de los Peines.
+Juana's presence richly animated the Concurso festivities, for one, by her excited jaleo cries of "¡Lapoteosis!" ["Thunderstrike!"]
+Later the maestra herself danced, to a trio of guitarists including Ramón Montoya, while the young Manolo Caracol sang, and Gitanas of the Sacromonte punctuated the music with their palmas.
+Eduardo Molina Fajardo writes: